 Dinner – See the main courses served at lunch.

-Deposits for treks can be paid using the methods provided below.
-Bank transfers are not recommended as they can take up to 3 working days to clear!
-Final balances for treks need to be paid in cash (US$) in our office in Cusco 48 hours prior to your trek.
+Deposits can be paid using those methods provided below.
+Bank transfers are not recommended as they can take up to three working days to clear!
+Final balances for hikes need to be paid in cash (US$) in our office in Cusco 48 hours prior to your tour.

 Trekking packing list

 True mountain traveler provides student discounts $30 with a valid ISIC card.
 Please let us know at the time of booking that you have this card and send us a scanned copy for our records.
 University cards are not accepted.